Do you know what your children are looking at online?

 Click here for support and advice for parents.

-You can also speak to our Designated Safeguarding Lead - Miss Rootes (Deputy Headteacher) or Deputies Mr Laker (Headteacher), Mrs Rathbone (Key Stage 2 Lead) or Mrs Darby (FLO) if you have any concerns or worries.
+You can also speak to our Designated Safeguarding Lead - Miss Rootes (Deputy Headteacher) or Deputies Mr Laker (Headteacher), Mrs Rathbone (Key Stage 2 Lead), Miss Duggins (Key Stage 1 Lead), Mrs Ingram (joint EYFS Lead), Mrs Appleby (joint EYFS Lead), Mrs Stere (Inclusion Lead) or Mrs Darby (FSW) if you have any concerns or worries.

-The Safeguarding / Child Protection and Internet Safety named Governor is Mr Paul Davis.
+The Safeguarding / Child Protection and Internet Safety named Governor is Revd Wil North.